-The overall nominal return in excess of the portfolio benchmark resulted in 1.11% of gross value added for the year.
-After deducting investment management costs of 0.13%, the net value added to the pension fund was 0.98%, well in excess of the target value add of 0.42%.
-This resulted in approximately \$117.4 million in net investment income added to the Plan for the year.
+The overall nominal return in excess of the portfolio benchmark resulted in 0.05% of gross value added for the year.
+After deducting investment management costs of 0.12%, the net value added to the pension fund for the year was -0.07%.
+While slightly below the long-term target value add of 0.42%, the longer-term four-year value add of 0.69% is still well in excess of the target.